AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/assign-person-partitions-to-workspaces.md

 >[!CAUTION]
 >
 >Workspaces and Person Partitions can be complex.
-Please contact&nbsp; [Marketo support](http://support.marketo.com/)&nbsp;for help in setting them up.&nbsp;
+Please contact  [Marketo support](http://support.marketo.com/) for help in setting them up.

-1. Under&nbsp;Admin, click on&nbsp;Workspaces & Partitions.&nbsp;
+1. Under Admin, click on Workspaces & Partitions.

 ![](assets/image2014-9-17-11-3a13-3a24.png)